TEACHER PREP CENTER

 - Earn a work/study grant, if financial - aid eligible, by working with children.

-credit may be possible if also enrolled in a CDEV Fieldwork or Work
+- Enroll in a CDEV Fieldwork or Work Experience course.
+Visit

-visit the Teacher Prep Center in MUB 247 for fieldwork and work
+the Teacher Prep Center in MUB 247 for fieldwork and work experience

 - Obtain a child development permit and work in the field while you are in school to gain experience and an understanding of how children learn and grow.
 Child development permits enable you to work in preschool and infant programs and in after school and summer programs that are licensed by Community Care Licensing.
 An important way to prepare for teaching is to gain experience working with children of any age!
 We can assist you in obtaining a permit, securing a child development job and planning a required course of study.
 Call (415) 452-5605.